 Once created, the periodic connector (or domain) and the original counterpart become slaved periodically.
 That is, any future changes to one of them (i.e.,

 transformation, redimension, redistribution, etc.) will be reflected in its twin.
 The only exception to this is the display attributes of a periodic pair can

 Note that the Periodic command is only available when the original selection does not have a periodic twin.
 This is because the periodicity is

 enforced in pairs: no more than two connectors or two domains may be periodic with each other.

 The periodicity information is available in the List panel through entity names.
-As shown in Figure 8.80, in parentheses next to each periodic connector are
+As shown in the figure below, in parentheses next to each periodic connector

-a periodic tag and a name indicating its twin.
-If either of these two connectors is deleted (or joined), the periodicity will be broken immediately and the
+there is a periodic tag and a name indicating its twin.
+If either of these two connectors is deleted (or joined), the periodicity will be broken immediately and

 Periodicity is reflected in the names of a slaved pair in the List panel.

 To facilitate the selection of periodic entities in a grid system, check the Periodic check box in